andrewmilligan/nicar-2023-command-line-mapping/SETUP.md

    the repo rather than cloning it you will see a warning.
 If that was intentional then feel free to disregard the warning.

+If the setup script completes successfully and tells you that everything works then you should be good to go!

 ### In case the setup script fails

 Here's everything that the setup script does in case you need to do it by hand